 Any notices or notifications outlined in the Student Code of Conduct will be sent to the student's SUNY Polytechnic assigned email account, unless extenuating circumstances dictate otherwise as determined by the College.
 Each student is responsible for monitoring their SUNY Poly email account on a regular basis.
-The conduct officer or Title IX Coordinator, at their discretion, may
+The conduct officer or Title IX Coordinator, at their discretion, may utilize additional delivery.
+Charges against student organizations will be delivered to the president of the student organization.

 The student conduct process is divided into two distinct parts: Category I and Category II.
 Category I procedures provide guidance related to general student conduct cases.
-Category II provides guidance for Sexual and/or Gender Based Discrimination and Misconduct cases.
-Category II policies and procedures comply with Title IX federal regulations, Violence Against Women Act (VAWA) reauthorization, the Clery Act, Office for Civil Rights guidance, and New York State law, including New York Education Law, Article 129-B.
+Category II provides guidance for Sexual and/or Gender Based Discrimination and Misconduct cases that do not fall within the scope of SUNY Poly's Title IX Grievance Policy (https://sunypoly.edu/titleix/policies-procedures).
+Category II policies and procedures comply with Violence Against Women Act (VAWA) reauthorization, the Clery Act, Office for Civil

+Rights guidance, and New York State law, including New York Education Law, Article 129-B.